dtg3/sevo-git-research/doc/presentation/presentation.md

 ### Size Metrics
+- Measured commit size with different levels of granularity
-- Number of files modified in a commit
+   - No. files modified
-- Number of LOC modified in a commit
-- Number of hunks modified in a commit
+   - No. LOC (add + deleted + modified)
+   - No. hunks with line changes
+- Used GNU diff

 ### The Commit Size Distribution of Open Source Software